-We recommend the following best practices for managing IAM recommender recommendations.
+We recommend the following best practices for managing role recommendations.

-For more information about the IAM recommender, see the IAM recommender overview.
+For more information about role recommendations, see the role recommendation overview.

 Getting started with recommendations

 The following best practices can help you get started with the IAM recommender.

 Begin with an initial cleanup of over-granted permissions.
 Initially, you might see a very large number of recommendations, especially if many members have highly permissive roles like Editor.
 Take the time to address all recommendations in your project or organization to ensure that all of your members have the appropriate roles.